-4.4 Resource Allocation Model
+4.4.
+Resource allocation model

 We illustrate in this section how a client can obtain resources of the InterGrid for an application.
-The application can implement its own resource management mechanism or utilise existing Grid resource brokers.
+The application can implement its own resource management mechanism or utilize existing Grid resource brokers.
 However, we envision that the application can request a DVE Manager to acquire resources from the InterGrid, create a DVE, deploy the required services, and manage resources comprising the DVE.
 The abstraction of containers is used for resource allocation across Grids.
-We use the term "slot" to denote a Virtual Machine (VM) or a physical resource that can be acquired by the DVE Manager, on which the services and applications can be deployed.
+We use the term 'slot' to denote a Virtual Machine (VM) or a physical resource that can be acquired by the DVE Manager, on which the services and applications can be deployed.
 The workflow for resource allocation in the proposed architecture is shown in Figure 4 and can be described as follows:

 - 1. A RP advertises its slots in the registry provided by the IRM.
-The advertisement is made through a "slot assertion", which is a delegation of the provisioning rights over a set of slots or resource shares. - 2.
+The advertisement is made through a 'slot assertion', which is a delegation of the provisioning rights over a set of slots or resource shares. - 2.
 An IRM can delegate the provisioning rights over the resources within a Grid to the IGG by providing a part of or all the resource assertions given by RPs. - 3.
 A client, who can be an application or a VO manager, shows interest in obtaining a number of slots to deploy an application.
 The client contacts the DVE manager, to which it provides a description of the required slots and the services that have to be deployed on the allocated slots. - 4.
-The DVE Manager will (i) acquire the resources, (ii) deploy the services and (iii) manage the DVE that will be composed by the set of allocated slots.
-The DVE manager tries to acquire the slots needed by issuing "slot requests" to the IRM. - 5.
+The DVE Manager will: (i) acquire the resources; (ii) deploy the services; and (iii) manage the DVE that will be composed by the set of allocated slots.
+The DVE manager tries to acquire the slots needed by issuing 'slot requests' to the IRM. - 5.
 The IRM can provide all or part of the required slots based on the provisioning policies.
-If the individual Grid is not able to provide the required slots to the DVE Manager, for performance or technical reasons, then, the IRM forwards part of the slot requests to the IGG. - 6.
-The IGG, based on the peering agreements and the peering policies, selects the best peering Grid from which the slots are allocated. - 7.
-Once the slots are acquired, the DVE is given a permission to use them. - 8.
-At the desired time, the DVE Manager will invoke the initialisation of the resources at the RPs, passing the permission obtained beforehand.
-The DVE manager receives a permission that contains the description of the share, the slots obtained, and the duration time of the permission.
-The DVE manager, on behalf of the client, is responsible for contacting the obtained slots and deploying the services.
+If the individual Grid is not able to provide the required slots to the DVE Manager, for performance or technical reasons, then, the IRM forwards part of the slot requests to the IGG.